You've fallen at a store or in parking lot and you are embarrassed.

 You didn't expect to fall so suddenly.
 You quickly look around to see if anybody saw you.
 You secretly hope nobody saw you fall.
 It's so embarrassing.
 Your face is starting to get red and you've dropped what you were holding in your hands.

-You notice that your back is beginning to ache, your head is starting to throb or even worse - your leg or ankle doesn't feel quite right.
-As you begin to try to push yourself up off the ground, you struggle to get up to your feet and the pain worsens.
+You then begin to notice that your back is beginning to ache, your head is starting to throb, or worse - your leg or ankle doesn't feel quite right.
+As you try to push yourself off the ground, you struggle to get to your feet and the pain worsens.

 Now you wish somebody was around to help you.
-That's when you see the water…the ice…or the item on the ground that caused your fall.
-You didn't know it was there.
-You might not have seen it.
-There were no warning signs or cones to tell you that danger was lurking.
+That's when you see the water, ice, or the item on the ground that caused your fall.
+You didn't know it was there - you might not have seen it or there were no warning signs or cones to tell you that danger was lurking.

-And now you start to get angry.
-Very angry.
+The anger sets in.
 Why should you be the one who must pay the medical bills that are coming?
-Why must your family be without your income for a lengthy amount of time?
+Why must your family be without your income for a lengthy amount of time while you recover?
 Who is going to pay the bills?